FOSSEE/st-scripts/embellishing_a_plot/script.rst

 ..
 R38

-Pause the video and do this exercise.
-Resume the video, after the exercise is solved.
+Pause the video, do this exercise and then resume the video.

 Set the limits of axes such that the area of interest is the rectangle (-1, -15) and (3, 0)

 ..
 R39

 As we can see, the lower and upper limits of x-axis in the question are -1 and 3 respectively.
 The lower and upper limits of y-axis are -15 and 0 respectively.

 ..
 L39